 You might believe this myth because doctors have to write prescriptions for those medications.
 However, just because your doctor prescribes a medication for you doesn’t mean that you shouldn’t be careful.
 In reality, some of the most addictive drugs on the market are prescriptions.

 For example, the United States is in the middle of an opioid epidemic.
 Every year, thousands of individuals end up in residential treatment programs as a result of abusing prescription opioids, which are narcotic painkillers.
 Despite that, doctors continue to prescribe these drugs at an alarming rate.
 To make matters worse, the government won’t ban the sale of these drugs because big pharmaceutical companies lobby against it.

 Get Help for Your Drug Abuse Problem

 Don’t wait to get help with your drug addiction.
-Get the guidance that you need at Kemah Palms Recovery.
-Contact us today at [Direct] to speak to one of our helpful staff members.
+Get the guidance that you need at Kemah Palms Recovery®.
+Contact us today today to speak to one of our helpful staff members.